gilnd/portfolio/README.md

 or

-Clone the repo and launch the following commands
+Clone the repo and run the following commands

 ```sh
 yarn